CMSC 341 - Project 4: A Recruiting App - Fall 2025

 For this project, you are provided with the following files:

-- dnadb.h – header file for the DNA and DnaDb classes.
+• cache.h – header file for the Person and Cache classes.

-- dnadb.cpp – the template file for the DnaDb class.
-Complete your DnaDb implementation in this file.
+• cache.cpp – Complete your Cache implementation in this file.

 Specifications

-The DnaDb class uses the DNA class.
+The Cache class uses the Person class.
 It has a member variable to store a pointer to a hash function.
-It also has two member variables to store pointers to two arrays of DNA objects.
-These arrays are m_currentTable and m_oldTable, and the m_sequence member variable of the DNA object is used as the key for hashing purposes.
-A DNA object has another member variable which stores an ID for the location in which the sample has been found.
-The location ID and the sample sequence define the uniqueness of a DNA object together.
+It also has two member variables to store pointers to two arrays of Person objects.
+These arrays are m_currentTable and m_oldTable, and the m_sequence member variable of the Person object is used as the key for hashing purposes.
+A Person object has another member variable which stores an ID for the object.
+The ID and the sample sequence define the uniqueness of a Person object together.

 The table size must be a prime number between MINPRIME and MAXPRIME.
 If the user passes a size less than MINPRIME, the capacity must be set to MINPRIME.
 If the user passes a size larger than MAXPRIME, the capacity must be set to MAXPRIME.
 If the user passes a non-prime number the capacity must be set to the smallest prime number greater than user's value.
 The probing parameter specifies the type of collision handling policy for the current hash table.